openseattle/seattlespeeds/README.md

 - `node server` to start the Node.js server
 - in a browser visit http://localhost:8000

-Further, more detailed information can be found in [the Developer process document](https://github.com/codeforseattle/seanetmap/wiki/Developer-process) on this project's wiki.
+Further, more detailed information can be found in the [Developer guide](https://github.com/codeforseattle/seanetmap/wiki/Developer-guide) page in this project's wiki.

 ## More info
 Check [the wiki](https://github.com/codeforseattle/seanetmap/wiki) for much more info.